 What is the BIG difference?

 The learning!
 Supported by the latest technology and modern teaching practices, we have seen an increase in student engagement and motivation, which has a major influence on learning outcomes.

-Limited places are currently available in specific year levels.
+Availability in our Middle School year levels is in high demand.
 We invite you to contact our Enrolments Officer to discuss your child's enrolment needs.

 Building character, establishing trust, creating resilience

-Peace has high expectations of our students’ attitude to their education; our approach fosters a willingness to learn and opportunities to succeed.
+Peace has high expectations of its students’ attitude to their education.
+Our approach fosters a willingness to learn and opportunities to succeed.